top of page

 I obtained my Bachelor's of Arts in Psychology at St. Francis College, NY (2004) and my Master's in Counseling Psychology at Lehigh University in PA, USA (2007).
 I have certifications in trauma, EMDR, narrative therapy, Bach flower essences and aromatherapy.
 You can learn more here about my formal education and my counselling work.

-The past 14 years I have spent working in private practice with women who have experienced sexual and reproductive trauma.
-I have specialized training in shame, dream work, shadow guidance and I hold a certificate in fairytale analysis.
+The past 15 years I have spent working in private practice with women who have experienced sexual and reproductive trauma.
+I have specialized training in shame, dream work, shadow guidance and I hold certificates in fairytale analysis and applied mythology.
 Digging deep with clients has allowed me to help them face and integrate the parts of themselves that they have hidden from the world - but also from their own selves.
 This work is deeply imaginal, wholly creative and brings joy as it does relief.

 My Story